cjerrington/cjerrington.github.io/src/posts/2023/2023-01-31-11ty-nunjucks-tag-count.md

 ---
 title: "11ty, nunjucks, tag counts"
-excerpt: "Using nunjucks to get the count of the posts for a tag."
+description: "Using nunjucks to get the count of the posts for a tag."
 tags:
   - 11ty
   - web design